-The issue in this case is whether generic drug manufacturers can, under the antitrust laws, enter into exclusion payment agreements with companies that hold drug patents.
+The issue in this case was whether generic drug manufacturers could, under the antitrust laws, enter into exclusion payment agreements with companies that hold drug patents.

 The AMA believes that patents should not be used to hinder the development of improved medical treatment.

-Under “exclusion payment” agreements, patent holders pay generic manufacturers not to challenge their patents’ validity.
+Under “exclusion payment” (or “pay for delay”) agreements, patent holders pay generic manufacturers not to challenge their patents’ validity.
 As a result, the introduction of generic medications is delayed.

 A panel of the Second Circuit questioned whether it was sound public policy or consistent with Congressional intent to honor such exclusion payment agreements, but it found itself bound by existing precedent to do so.
 The plaintiffs petitioned for rehearing en banc, in order to change the court’s established precedent.
 However, the petition for rehearing was denied.

-The AMA, along with the American Association for Retired Persons, filed an amicus curiae brief in support of the rehearing petition.
+The AMA, along with the AARP, filed an amicus curiae brief in support of the rehearing petition.

 702 F.Supp.2d 181 (S.D.N.Y.
 2010)